ssh-mitm/ssh-mitm/doc/index.rst

 3. Route a client connection
 -----------------------------

-Have the SSH client connect through the proxy on port 10022:
+Have the SSH client connect through SSH-MITM on port 10022:

 .. code-block:: none

-    $ ssh -p 10022 user@proxy-host
+    $ ssh -p 10022 user@mitm-host

 SSH-MITM intercepts the session and logs the credentials immediately: